Canada's Next Top Model season 3

 Cycle 3 of Canada's Next Top Model, the Canadian adaptation of Tyra Banks' America's Next Top Model, aired on CTV from May to July 2009.
 Jay Manuel returned for his second season as the show's host.
 The panel was composed of Jeanne Beker, Yasmin Warsame, and photographer Mike Ruiz, who was the only new addition.
 Nolé Marin returned as creative director for the show.
 Encore presentations of the show aired on A-Channel, Star! and FashionTelevisionChannel.
-The cycle's catchphrase was "It's time to break the mould."

 The prize package for this cycle included a modeling contract with Elmer Olsen Model Management, an editorial spread in Fashion magazine, and a beauty contract valued at $100,000 from Procter & Gamble.

-The winner of the competition was 19-year-old Meaghan Waller from Winnipeg, Manitoba and is the most successful contestant from Canada's Next Top Model.
+The winner of the competition was 19-year-old Meaghan Waller from Winnipeg, Manitoba.